kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 12. Add a new firewall rules - inbound tcp port 8080 on the EC2 slave server.

 13. Launch your browser and try accessign the app http://```<slave server public DNS>:8080```

+# Setup Nginx Docker server with SSL certificate using docker-compose

+1. Create a Digital Ocean account follow by a droplet creation (Ubuntu)
+2. Login to Digital Ocean droplet via SSH
+3.

 # ECR, ECS Optional